 MULTIMEDIA MAJOR OR MINOR

-The Multimedia Major (39 credits) is fulfilled by taking the following courses plus the 18 credit Communication Core.
+The Multimedia Major (39 credits plus ART 110/ART 111) is fulfilled by taking the following courses plus the 18 credit Communication Core.
 The Multimedia Minor (21 credits) is earned by completing each of the classes in this list.